wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

 /// in this version the for range function works on a copy of the data
 ```

+evaluation of the range operator is done at the beginning of the loop
+	-> During the iteration the value of the loop is not re-evaluated.
+	-> To affect the original value, either use pointers or the [pointer schematic] version of the range operator
 Do not use `range` to iterate over user defined container types

 #### Implicit conversion